tmassoni13/Circuit-Board-AI/README.md

 clicked, the current axis position is treated as X0/Y0 for that run.
 If either the axis or camera is not connected, machine status turns red and movement does not start.

+Automatic mode is sensor driven:

+1. If a board is already on the Camera sensor, the conveyor stops and imaging starts.
+2. If a board is on the Start sensor, the conveyor moves forward until the Camera sensor detects it.
+3. If a board is on the End sensor at startup, the conveyor reverses until the Camera sensor detects it.
+4. Once imaging is complete, Gemini analysis starts in the background.
+5. The conveyor moves the inspected board forward to the End sensor.
+6. After the board reaches End, the app waits for the next board on Start or Camera.
+The completed board sitting at End is ignored so it is not pulled back into the camera station.

 The board and FOV settings define whether the 2D axis needs to move.
 If the camera FOV is larger than the board, the app holds at X0/Y0.
 If the board is